psychemedia/storytelling-notes/gwion-bach.md

 And Taliesin answered him, " I am better able to speak than thou to question me."

 And forthwith Elphin gave his haul to his wife, and she nursed him tenderly and lovingly.
 Thenceforward Elphin increased in riches more and more day after day, and in love and favor with the king.
 And there abode Taliesin until he was thirteen years old, when Elphin, son of Gwyddno, went by a Christmas invitation to his uncle, Maelgwn Gwynedd, who some time after this held open court at Christmastide in the castle of Dyganwy, for all the number of his lords of both degrees, both spiritual and temporal, with a vast and thronged hosts of knights and squires.
 And amongst them there arose a discourse and discussion.
-And thus was it said : —
+And thus was it said: —

 " Is there in the whole world a king so great as Maelgwn, or one on whom Heaven has bestowed so many spiritual gifts as upon him ?
 First, form and beauty and meeknesss and strength, besides all the powers of the soul ! " And together with these they said that Heaven had given one gift that exceeded all the others, which was the beauty and comeliness and grace and wisdom and modesty of his queen, whose virtues surpassed those of all the ladies and noble maidens throughout the whole kingdom.
 And with this they put questions one to another amongst themselves, — "Who had braver men, who had fairer or swifter horses or greyhounds, who had more skilful or wiser bards — than Maelgwn ? "